Regulators and Power Supplies » Step-Up (Boost) Voltage Regulators » U3V70x Step-Up Voltage Regulators »

 Please note that the output voltage can be set below 4.5 V at the low end and above 20 V at the high end.
 While this should not damage the regulator, the regulator might not work reliably or its output could become unstable when the output voltage is not within the recommended 4.5 V to 20 V range.

-Warning: , so we recommend setting the output voltage with an input voltage that is below 4 V. We do not ship these with any particular default output voltage setting.
+Warning: You should be careful not to use an input voltage that exceeds the output voltage setting, so we recommend setting the output voltage with an input voltage that is below 4 V. We do not ship these with any particular default output voltage setting.

 This regulator offers several options for making electrical connections.
 The nine smaller through-holes on the ends of the board are arranged with a 0.1″ spacing for compatibility with solderless breadboards, connectors, and other prototyping arrangements that use a 0.1″ grid.
 The included 0.1″ male header can be broken or cut into smaller pieces as desired and soldered into these smaller through-holes.
 Alternatively, the included terminal blocks can be soldered into the larger holes to allow for convenient temporary connections of unterminated wires (see our short video on terminal block installation).
 You can also solder wires directly to the board for the most compact installation.